RocketChat/Rocket.Chat.Cordova/README.md

 # Rocket.Chat.Cordova
 Rocket.Chat Cross-Platform Mobile Application via Cordova

-# Important Notice
+# DEPRECATED
-After the end of March (3/18) this application will be deprecated.
+As of March (3/18) this application has been deprecated and is no longer maintained.

 Please see our native mobile apps:
 - iOS - [here](https://github.com/RocketChat/Rocket.Chat.iOS)
 - Android - [here](https://github.com/RocketChat/Rocket.Chat.Android)

-Both apps can be found in their respective app stores by searching for: `Rocket.Chat+`
+Both apps can be found in their respective app stores by searching for: `Rocket.Chat`

-# !!!Attention!!!
-This application only connects with servers that were compiled with mobile platforms enabled

-# How to run
+Cordova app will not be able to connect to Rocket.Chat server 0.72.0 and higher as support has been removed.

+### Development

 #### Requirements
  * npm
  * nodejs 0.12